 16. Water Poppy (Hydrocleys nymphoides)

-Plant these beauties in containers filled with rich soil, and submerge those pots along your pond’s shallowest edges.
+Plant these beauties in container water gardens filled with rich soil, and submerge those container water gardens along your pond’s shallowest edges.
 Their gorgeous glossy leaves will sit just on the water’s surface, and the bright yellow blooms will attract bees all summer long.
 If you’re in a hardiness zone below 9, bring them inside and keep them in water tubs for winter or they’ll die off.

 17. Pitcher Plant (Sarracenia spp.)